-Aboriginal land claims may be placed on any Crown land in NSW.
+Aboriginal land claims may be placed on any Crown land in NSW at any time.
 The Department of Planning and Environment is responsible for investigating claims as defined in the ALR Act.
 If a claim is established, the land is transferred to the Aboriginal Land Council as freehold land.

-At the time of preparing this Plan of Management the Crown reserves subject to this Plan of Management are affected by an undetermined Aboriginal land claim.
+At the time of preparing this Plan of Management the Crown reserve subject to this Plan of Management are affected by an undetermined Aboriginal land claim.

-3.3.3Local Government Act 1993
+3.3.3 Local Government Act 1993